A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems

 \subsection{Evaluation in the Static Setting}

 In order to clarify what Proposition~\ref{prppos} means, we now consider the static situation.
 Thus we assume that our causal fermion system as well as the linearized solution are {\em{static}}.
 Here we do not need to define these notions in detail (for a formal definition of a static causal fermion system see~\cite[Definition~3.1]{pmt}).
 Instead, it suffices to state the precise assumptions needed for our analysis.
 First, we assume that our spacetime has the product structure~$M = \R \times N$ with the first factor being the time coordinate.
 Thus we represent the spacetime points as~$x = (t, \x)$ and~$y=(t', \y)$ with~$t,t' \in \R$ and~$\x, \y \in N$.
-For convenience, we choose the time function~$T$ to coincide with the coordinate, i.e.\ $T(t,\x) = t$.
+Again, we identify each spacetime point with the corresponding spacetime point operator, i.e.\ $x = (t,\x) \in \F$.
+For convenience, we choose the time function~$T$ to coincide with the corresponding coordinate, i.e.\ $T(t,\x) = t$.
 Next, we assume that the measure~$\rho$ is time independent in the sense that it can be written as

 with~$\mu$ a measure on~$N$.
 Finally, we assume that all the kernels in Proposition~\ref{prppos} depend only on the time differences, i.e.\

 with suitable functions~$A, B, C : \R \times N \times N \rightarrow \R$.
 A typical example which fits into this setting is a plane wave solution in a causal fermion system describing Minkowski space (as will be considered in more detail in Appendix~\ref{appMP}).